 Passing the train storage building.

 Nearly back to the station area.

 The train ran by the train storage building.

-The train had returned us all to the station area.
-I detrained but wanted one more picture.
+We had returned to the station area where we detrained but I wanted one more picture.

 The rear of the two trains at the station.
 I then exited the platform and thanked the crew for a great ride this morning.